Access Statement for Gloucestershire Warwickshire Steam Railway

 Refreshments are normally available from our restored Buffet coaches on steam and diesel hauled trains and sometimes in the railcar services.
 The refreshment coaches are usually located near the middle of the train.
 Hot beverages and cool drinks in cans or cartons as well as a wide range of snacks and sweets are on sale, or if you prefer we have a selection of wines, beers, lagers and ciders including our very popular locally brewed"Rail Ale".
 On our chocolate and cream carriage set, we can also normally provide hot bacon rolls and toasted teacakes.
 Wheelchair access is not possible through the narrow corridors between carriages to the Buffet coaches.
 Instead, our on-train catering staff can normally deliver ordered items to people in other carriages.

-The railway has a shop selling souvenirs, toys, gifts and railway related items of interest at Toddington station.
+The railway has a shop selling souvenirs, toys, gifts and railway related items of interest at both Broadway & Toddington stations.
 Toddington station shop is located next to the Booking Office.
 The entrance door is 2ft 11in/90cm wide and inside there is plenty of room for wheelchairs.
 It has a wide selection of new books covering the GWSR and LMS regions.
 New publications relevant to our area are also offered.
-The titles available cover every aspect of railway operations - locomotives, sheds, stations, carriages, etc.
+The titles available cover every aspect of railway operations - locomotives, sheds, stations, carriages, etc. Broadway shop is on the platform.

 Winchcombe Discovery Coach